Nader-gator/PayMe/README.md

 - Landlord
   - This is the model that OneToOne connects to the User model.
 All the rents are then connected to this model by foreign keys
 - Rent
-  - This is the model for Rents, It only has a name and renters are connected to this model by foreign keys every renter only belongs to one Rent and a Rent can have many renters.
+  - This is the model for Rents, It only has a name and renters are connected to this model by foreign keys.
+Every renter belongs to only one Rent and a Rent can have many renters.
 Many Charges are also belong to a rent through foreign keys
 - Charge
   - This models handles charges.
 A charge model keeps track of the amount of charge, due date, if its recurring or not, and recurring until date.
 It also has a field that specifics if the charge is paid.
   - since the specifications noted that users can pay any amount they desire, the model has an amount_paid field that defaults to 0 that keeps tracks of the amount paid.
-  - The models also has a `num_months_paid` which keeps track of how many months have been paid in a recurring charge
+  - The models also has a `num_months_paid` which keeps track of how many months have been paid in a recurring charge.
-    - I wanted to reuse the database field as much as possible(to avoid repeating code and unnecessary complexity), so recurring charges and one time charges share most fields.
+    - I wanted to reuse the database tables as much as possible(to avoid repeating code and unnecessary complexity), so recurring charges and one time charges share the same model.
     - the `num_months_paid` can be used to calculate how many months of balance has been paid for a recurring charge ( example: charge's first due date was Jan 1st, recurring until Dec, 3 months are paid therefore the next due date is April 1st)
   - Design note: I designed the database with an `active` field which I didn't really user.
 The purpose of this field is to enable deleting a charge without actually removing it from the database.
-I believe that data such as these should never be deleted from the database (or at least be set up this way) so that history of activity is easily accessible.
+I believe that data such as these should never be deleted from the database so that history of activity is easily accessible.

 ---

 #### New Charge forms

-Django's while Django's forms generally do a good job of checking form data that they are correct, I had to add a few more rules regarding dates into a custom form.
-Mainly, I wanted to make it so that a landlord cannot set a charge due today or no due date before today.
+While Django's forms generally do a good job of checking form data that they are correct, I had to add a few more rules regarding dates into a custom form.
+Mainly, I wanted to make it so that a landlord cannot set a charge due today or any charges due before today.
 I also wanted to set some restrictions on recurring until dates (it has to be at least a month from now, after today, etc. )

 I simply created a form inheriting from ModelForm.
 It calls `super` on the existing `clean` method (so all the built in Django restrictions